Beautiful Gardens of Provence: Visitor Guide

 Visitor Guide to Gardens in Provence Jardin de Brantes à Sorgues

-The gardens have three basins and are surrounded by cypresses, box trees, and various flowering plants, including the rare dark blue dwarf plumbagoes, giant peonies, and hydrangeas.
+The gardens feature three basins and are surrounded by cypresses, boxwood trees, and various flowering plants, including the rare dark blue dwarf plumbago, giant peonies, and hydrangeas.
 There is also a rose garden and an educational vegetable garden.
 The 200-year-old magnolia grandiflora—one of the largest and oldest in Europe—is a must-see (and smell!).
-The lagerstroemia (crepe myrtle) trees are almost 300 years old.
+The Lagerstroemia (crepe myrtle) trees are almost 300 years old.

 Contact Information: